aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 # Construct Hub

-A community-driven hub for discovering and sharing CDK constructs.
+A community-driven hub for discovering and sharing construct libraries.

 ## Working Backwards

 ### PRESS RELEASE

-Today, Amazon Web Services Inc., an Amazon company, announced the CDK Construct Hub, a service that makes it easy to find AWS Cloud Development Kit (CDK) constructs and provides a centralized documentation experience for those.
-CDK Construct Hub automatically indexes custom construct libraries as soon as they are published, without requiring any additional effort from the author.
+Today, Amazon Web Services Inc., an Amazon company, announced the Construct Hub, a service that makes it easy to find constructs (including AWS CDK, CDK8s, CDKtf, Projen, ...) libraries and provides a centralized documentation experience for those.
+Construct Hub automatically indexes custom construct libraries as soon as they are published, without requiring any additional effort from the author.
 The AWS CDK makes it easy for customers to build applications by raising the level of abstraction of infrastructure components, and Construct Hub makes it easy to discover, use and share custom-made constructs.
-To get started with CDK Construct Hub, visit `${TBD}`.
+To get started with Construct Hub, visit `${TBD}`.

 Construct Hub offers an integrated search experience, allowing customers to easily find the right construct for their need.
 The built-in multi-language